yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/README.md

 ## Overview

 The course focuses on the strategic use of data and innovative technologies to derive actionable decision-making process.
 Participants develop strong understanding of using statistical learning and data-driven critical thinking for solving real-world problems.
 Students are introduced foundations of statistical learning and machine learning tools.
-Moreover, they gain data analytical thinking process and a familiarity of using programming language such as R (a software programming language for statistics and data science).
+Moreover, they gain data analytical thinking process and a familiarity of using programming language such as Python or R (software programming languages for statistics and data science).

 ### Materials